wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     *   (a) if at the relevant time the member did not, or, as the case may be, does not, hold shares in the society to a value of $200 or more; or

-    *   (b) in the case of a meeting called by a terminating society for the purpose of conducting appropriations or ballots for advances, if the meeting is called by advertisement; or
+    *   (b) in the case of a meeting called by a terminating society for the purpose of conducting appropriations or ballots for loans or other investments, if the meeting is called by advertisement; or

     *   (c) if, subject to such conditions or requirements as may be prescribed, the notice is published in major daily newspapers circulating generally in those parts of New Zealand where the members reside.